 The Xbox One and PlayStation 4 have demonstrated that they are capable of producing some absolutely gorgeous games.
 We’ve been treated to superb lighting, more realistic animations, excellent real-time reflections, and all sorts of other graphical wizardry.
 Yet despite the power of the XBO, Halo 5 doesn’t seem to really push the system’s graphical capabilities much and doesn’t seem like a huge leap over Halo 4 (likely to maintain a perfectly steady 60 fps; more on this in a bit).
 For this game, I would push the graphics to where they’d look just as good as some of the best-looking games of this generation.
-I wouldn’t want it pushed to the limit if doing so meant the possibility of glaring flaws like obvious “popping”/”LOD-ing” when approaching or moving away from various objects, but considering that in previous generations Halo games were often at the forefront of awesome graphics, I would want this game to look as nice as practically possible, and with the upcoming Project Scorpio, an upgraded Xbox One with six times the GPU power, it would be possible to make the best-looking Halo game ever.
+I wouldn’t want it pushed to the limit if doing so meant the possibility of glaring flaws like obvious “popping”/”LOD-ing” when approaching or moving away from various objects, but considering that in previous generations Halo games were often at the forefront of awesome graphics, I would want this game to look as nice as practically possible, and with the Xbox One X and its 6 TF of GPU power, it would be possible to make the best-looking Halo game ever.
 I think Sabre and Blur both did a good job with Halo 2 Anniversary’s graphics (in-game and cinematics, respectively), and I’d like to have them work on this game.

 Textures, lighting & shadows, animation, and other aspects of the graphics would be of quality befitting a major eighth-generation AAA game.
 The draw distance for objects would also be greatly increased from 360-era Halo games, and aforementioned pop-in/phase-in/LOD-ing of things like textures, bodies, certain foliage, and other objects would be subtle enough that the player would not notice.
 Particle effects would be impressive, including weapons creating showers of sparks like they do in Halo 1 (and Halo Anniversary).
 Decals such as bullet holes would take longer to fade and do so more gradually, more like they did in Halo 1.
 Some visual effects would not be used in certain situations, however.
 For example, depth-of-field would not be used in regular gameplay and would remain restricted to cinema scenes.